This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Are you about to take a trip, but you’re also breastfeeding and you’re a little nervous about how to travel with breast milk?

-Will you be flying soon and worried about how to take your precious liquid gold on the plane with you?
+Will you be flying soon and worried about what the protocol for taking breast milk on a plane is?

-Let me help and give you some tips I learned through my own experience of traveling with breastmilk while pumping and breastfeeding!
+Let me help and give you some traveling with breast milk tips!

 The thought of any of our hard earned “liquid gold” being dumped or confiscated is heart-wrenching.

 I did some research of TSA’s breast milk policies.

 I suggest you look through it as well and print it off to have with you just incase you encounter an officer that lacks training on this topic.